Illinois County

 Source: John Carter Brown Library at Brown University, A map of the north west parts of the United States of America (John Fitch, 1785)

-Starting in 1738, Orange County's land west of the Blue Ridge was incorporated into Augusta and Frederick counties.
-As settlers moved west of the Blue Ridge and then the Appalachian mountains, the county courts began to meet in Frederick (1743) and Augusta (1745) counties.
+Starting in 1738, Orange County's land west of the Blue Ridge was designated as Augusta and Frederick counties.
+As settlers moved west of the Blue Ridge and then the Appalachian mountains, the governor appointed members of the county courts and they began to meet.
+Frederick County was organized and the county court began to meet in 1743.
+Settlers took a little longer to migrate further south into Augusta County, and started two years later in 1745.

-The oversized county was gradually reduced by the creation of new jurisdictions.
+The oversized Augusta County was gradually reduced by the creation of new jurisdictions.
 The District of West Augusta was carved out in 1774, but "counties" were not created then to avoid violating the prohibitions in the Proclamation of 1763.
 After Virginia chose to declare independence in 1776, the General Assembly created Monongalia, Yohogania and Ohio counties from that district.
+By 1776, British officials could no longer issue orders to Virginia's leaders.

 In 1778, George Rogers Clark seized control of British forts on the Wabash and Mississippi Rivers at Vincennes, Cahokia, and Kaskaskia.
 The French inhabitants of the area declared their allegiance to Virginia, largely because Clark ensured their property would not be seized.
 He promised they would not be disturbed in their customs, which was significant since the French were Roman Catholics.
 It also helped that France had allied with the United States against Great Britain.

-The General Assembly responded in December 1778 by creating Illinois County, promising religious freedom to the inhabitants:4
+The General Assembly responded in December 1778 by creating Illinois County, promising religious freedom to the inhabitants:5

 WHEREAS by a successful expedition carried on by the Virginia militia, on the western side of the Ohio river, several of the British posts within the territory of this commonwealth, in the country adjacent to the river Mississippi, have been reduced, and the inhabitants have acknowledged themselves citizens thereof, and taken the oath of fidelity to the same, and the good faith and safety of the commonwealth require that the said citizens should be supported and protected by speedy and effectual reinforcements, which will be the best means of preventing the inroads and depredations of the Indians upon the inhabitants to the westward of the Allegheny mountains; and whereas, from their remote situation, it may at this time be difficult, if not impracticable, to govern them by the present laws of this commonwealth, until proper information, by intercourse with their fellow citizens, on the east side of the Ohio, shall have familiarised them to the same, and it is therefore expedient that some temporary form of government, adapted to their circumstances, should in the mean time be established.